retami/phpquiz/README.md

-## echo '0' ?: '1';
+## `echo '0' ?: '1'` - PHP quiz

 ### Description

-Sometimes it's not so much a quiz as a collection of things I find noteworthy.
+Sometimes it's not so much a quiz as a collection of things I find noteworthy in PHP.

+Visit [retami.github.io/phpquiz][1]

 ### Get started
 - Install dependencies